markround/tiller/docs/developers.md

 ## Setup

-To get started, ensure you have Ruby > 1.9 and the Bundler gem installed.
+To get started, ensure you have Ruby > 1.9 (Ruby 2.x is preferred as some plugins require it) and the Bundler gem installed.
 Then run `bundle install` in the top-level directory to install all the development dependencies.
 You should see something similar to the following:

 	Using rake 10.4.2
 	Using ffi 1.9.10